Dayyan-Zero/Better-Doors/README.md

-# Better-Doors
+# Better Doors

 ![better doors banner](external/better_doors_banner.png)

-A Repository for the Better Doors Minecraft Resource pack

 ## About

-Better Doors is my personal solution for what door should be like in Minecraft. they have a more polished look with non-mirrored textures (meaning light shading is top-left to bottom-right) as they should, and have proper side textures to clarify which side the hinges are on.
+Better Doors is my personal solution for what doors should be like in Minecraft.
+They have a more polished look with non-mirrored textures (meaning light shading is top-left to bottom-right) as they should, and have proper side textures to clarify which side the hinges are on.

----

 ## Additional Addon's

 - 3D doors Addon **(Out of Date)**
 - Programmer Art Addon **(Out of Date)**

----

 ## Credits & Acknowledgements

 - `none yet`

 ---

 ## Contributing

 If you'd like to contribute to the development of Better Doors you can do so in two ways: